NOURISHING is a tool designed to help policymakers, researchers and civil society organisations worldwide take action to tackle unhealthy diets.

 Yes – on our website under each of the NOURISHING "letters" you can download a summary table of the policy actions described in that section.

 We would love to hear from you if you have information and knowledge about a relevant implemented government policy action not currently captured in our policy database.
 Please contact email@example.com.

 Please contact firstname.lastname@example.org.

-Yes – we provide a further 2 page introduction & PowerPoint slides about the NOURISHING framework and policy database that can be used in presentations.
+Yes – we provide a further two-page introduction and PowerPoint slides about the NOURISHING framework and policy database that can be used in presentations.
 You can also read about our Policy and Public Affairs strategy here.

 A number of other organisations also provide access to policy databases.
 Some are listed below:

 WHO Global Database on the Implementation of Nutrition Action

 WHO Noncommunicable Disease Document Repository

 FAO database on food based dietary guidelines